Decipher/textimage/README.txt

       here.
     - anchor_url - if specified, the entire output will be wrapped in a <a>
       anchor, whose 'href' attribute will be set to the value passed here.

-4. Programmers - using the API:

-    Programmers can get a Textimage object from the Textimage factory, and use the relevant methods to process an image.
-Example:

-    $my_textimage = \Drupal::service('textimage.factory')->get();
-    $my_textimage_url = $my_textimage
-      ->styleByName('textimage_test')
-      ->node($node)
-      ->process($field_value)
-      ->getUrl();

-    Methods:
-    - style($style) - an image style.
-    - styleByName($style_name) - an image style name.
-    - effects($effects_outline) - an array of image style effects.
-      Given a $style['effects'] array, corresponds to the array of 'name' and 'data' keys of each element.
-You can use the helper function TextimageStyles::getStyleEffectsOutline($style_name) to get this array
-      based on a style name.
-If not used, then $style is expected.
-    - extension($extension) - the file format of the resulting image (png/gif/jpg/jpeg).
-If not set, defaults to 'png'.
-    - setCaching($caching) - if set to TRUE, the image will be cached for future access; otherwise, the image will be stored in textimage_store/uncached and deleted on cron run.
-Defaults to TRUE.
-// @todo revise
-//    - node($node) - a node entity.
-It is used for resolving the tokens
-//      in the text effects.
-//    - sourceImageFile($source_image_file) - a file entity.
-It is used for resolving
-//      the tokens in the text effects.
-    - setTargetUri($target_uri) - specifies the URI where the textimage file should be stored.
-Allows to bypass the automatic URI generation performed by Textimage.
-NOTE: It disables caching, as, given an URI, there is no control on the actual text that gets into the image.
-    - process($text) - retrieves or builds a textimage file, using an array of text strings, with unresolved tokens; each string of the array will be consumed by a textimage_text effect in the sequence specified within the image style.
-    - load
-    - id
-    - getText
-    - getUri
-    - getUrl

 -------------------------------------------------------------------------------